Jovo Martinović: Works

-Arrest and Imprisonment
+Arrest and imprisonment

 Martinović has been accused of being part of a criminal organization and participating in a drug trafficking ring; a crime for which he was arrested on October 22, 2015.
 He faces up to 10 years in jail.
 Martinović was arrested along with 17 other suspects.
 On April 8, 2016 after almost six months in detention, Montenegro’s Special Prosecutor's Office filed charges against Martinović and 13 others.
 As of October 2016, no trial date had been set.
 During that operation that led to the arrests, the police seized 3.5 kilograms of cocaine, 1.5 kilos of heroin and 21 kilograms of marijuana.

 Among those arrested with Martinović is a suspected former Pink Panther named Duško Martinović (no relation), who Jovo Martinović came into contact with during the production of the Vice documentary on the Pink Panthers and a 2013 documentary about the gang called "Smash and Grab".
 Also arrested with Jovo Martinović was Namik Selmanovic, who is believed to be an extra in the Vice series.
 He also worked with Jovo Martinović as a fixer on a film aired by the French station Canal Plus.
 When he was arrested, Martinović was working for CAPA Presse in a documentary about illegal smuggling of weapons from the Balkans into the Western Europe, "La Route de la Kalashnikov."

 Jovo Martinović is suspect of "mediating in setting up of a criminal group for drug smuggling," according to the prosecution’s request for an investigation.

-Martinović’s lawyers have complained about the length of his pre-trial detention, and their requests for bail have been denied.
+His lawyers have complained about the length of his pre-trial detention, and their requests for bail have been denied.
 In addition, they say they haven’t received the documents from prosecutors that would allow them to prepare Martinović’s defence.
 For the moment, the only defense came from Martinović, arguing that his contact with the suspects was strictly linked to his journalistic work.

-The Committee to Protect Journalists, Human Rights Watch and Reporters Without Borders wrote a letter on September 19, 2016 to Montenegran Prime Minister Milo Đukanović in order to protest Martinović’s pretrial detention.
+The Committee to Protect Journalists, Human Rights Watch and Reporters Without Borders wrote a letter on September 19, 2016 to Montenegrin Prime Minister Milo Đukanović in order to protest Martinović’s pretrial detention.